Ceddanne Rafaela: Minor leagues (2017–2023)

-He began 2022 with the High-A Greenville Drive, batting .330 with 9 home runs and 65 hits in 45 games.
+Rafaela began 2022 with the High-A Greenville Drive, batting .330 with 9 home runs and 65 hits in 45 games.
 On April 17, he was recognized as the South Atlantic League's Player of the Week, and later as the league's Hitter of the Month for April.
 Facing the Hickory Crawdads on May 17, Rafaela hit for a natural cycle, the first in Greenville's history.
-He was promoted to the Double-A Portland Sea Dogs in June, and in July, Rafaela was selected to represent the American League (AL) in the 2022 All-Star Futures Game to be played at Dodger Stadium, which was won by the AL Futures team 6–4.
-At the end of the season, Rafaela had played 71 games for Portland and hit .278 with 12 home runs and 79 hits, and ranked 4th in the Eastern League with 6 triples.
-Between Greenville and Portland, Rafaela played the entire season (bar one game) as either shortstop or center fielder, and recorded a .991 fielding percentage.
-He was again recognized as the Red Sox' Minor League Defensive Player of the Year, marking the first time a player won the award in consecutive years since Jacoby Ellsbury in 2006 and 2007.

-He was also named as Boston's Minor League Player of the Year, and on November 15, Rafaela was added to Boston's 40-man roster ahead of the Rule 5 draft.
+He was promoted to the Double-A Portland Sea Dogs in June, and in July, Rafaela was selected to represent the American League (AL) in the All-Star Futures Game to be played at Dodger Stadium, which was won by the AL Futures team 6–4.
+During the season, Rafaela had played 71 games for Portland and hit .278 with 12 home runs and 79 hits, and ranked fourth in the Eastern League with 6 triples.
+Between Greenville and Portland, Rafaela played the entire season (except one game) as either shortstop or center fielder, and recorded a .991 fielding percentage.
+He was again recognized as the Red Sox' Minor League Defensive Player of the Year, marking the first time a player had won the award in consecutive years since Jacoby Ellsbury in 2006 and 2007.
+Rafaela was also named as Boston's Minor League Player of the Year.
+On November 15, Rafaela was added to Boston's 40-man roster ahead of the Rule 5 draft.

-Rafaela played for Criollos de Caguas in the 2022–23 Puerto Rican Winter League, batting .262 in 19 games played and 76 plate appearances.
+Rafaela played for Criollos de Caguas in the 2022–23 Puerto Rican Winter League, batting .262 in 19 games played.
 In early 2023, Baseball America ranked Rafaela the 71st best minor league prospect, and he was placed 49th by FanGraphs.
-He was sent down to Double-A Portland to work on his hitting prior to the start of the minor league season, and on May 13 set a franchise record after stealing base 6 times in one game while facing the Somerset Patriots.
+He returned to Double-A Portland to work on his hitting, and on May 13 set a franchise record after stealing base six times in one game while facing the Somerset Patriots.
 After hitting .294 and recording 30 stolen bases with an outfield fielding percentage of .974, Rafaela was promoted on June 28 to the Triple-A Worcester Red Sox of the International League.
-There, he recorded 14 home runs and a .312 batting average, and 1.000 fielding percentage across all positions played in 48 games, before being added to the Boston Red Sox' major league roster on August 28.
+There, he hit 14 home runs with a .312 batting average, and committed no errors in 48 games, before being added to the Red Sox' major league roster on August 28.